 The Mineola Chiefs 11-year-old Football Team has advanced to the Nassau County Championships for the third year in a row by beating the Syosset Braves 31-13 this past Sunday on the road in the semifinals game, a Mineola PAL history.

 It was expected to be a tight game, but in the end the Chiefs proved too much for the Braves to handle.
 All the boys played and participated in the victory.

 The 2012 New York Open Taekwondo Championships Korean Cultural Festival was held at the Chaminade High School Athletic Center in Mineola on Saturday, Oct.
 20.

-The tournament will consist of competitive sparring, board breaking, and forms as well as a Team Demo Competitions.
-Highlighting this year’s event will be a special showcase between the national level team from New York facing off against international rival Team Mexico.
+The tournament consisted of Olympic sparring, board breaking and forms as well as team demo competitions.
+Modern electronic scoring was used for all competitors and one ring featured Olympic style scoring.
+Highlighting this year’s event were the Goodwill Exhibition Games between the national level team from New York facing off against rival Los Angeles.

 Children in Karatatot, which is a unique program offered by Charles Water Karate & Fitness, located at 122 Hillside Avenue in Williston Park, get a combination of exercise and karate in a format specifically designed for children ages 4 and up.
 In a fun filled and nurturing setting your children learn concentration, discipline, respect, as well as an understanding of self defense at his or her own level.
 The results are improved strength, coordination, and flexibility and the self-confidence.

 The GU14 Mineola Mini-Mustangs fell short in defense of its 2011 title at the Fall Festival in Stroudsburg, Pennsylvania.
 Mineola got off to a good start, winning its first game 2-1 over Keystone, PA.